 For a medium size company of 1000 employees each being paid an average UK salary of £30,000 pa, that results in a £2m loss, every year.

-The cost of an employee engagement initiative and some digital engagement tools won't cost anywhere near this amount, so return on investment will be rapid.
+The cost of an employee engagement initiative and some digital tooling won't cost anywhere near this amount, so return on investment will be rapid.

 This is a quantitative benefit.
 But the qualitative benefits are just as important.
-Front of mind is the pleasure for everyone of working in a well run company, where there is certainty of purpose, an engaged workforce, the emotional connection with customers, and where the fruits of collective labour are proportionally rewarded.
+Front of mind is the pleasure for everyone of working in a well-run company, where there is certainty of organisational purpose, a happy and motivated workforce, an emotional connection with customers, and where the fruits of collective labour are proportionally rewarded.

 The bottom line?